Neville Peat

 ABOUT THE AUTHOR

-Peat, Neville (1947 - ) is a natural historian, environmental writer and biographer.
-Born in Dunedin, Peat has worked as a journalist and an information officer with the Department of Scientific and Industrial Research’s (DSIR) Antarctic Division.
-He has been writing full-time since 1986.
+Peat, Neville (1947 - 2026) was a natural historian, environmental writer and biographer.
+Born in Dunedin, Peat worked as a journalist and an information officer with the Department of Scientific and Industrial Research’s (DSIR) Antarctic Division.

-Peat has published over 40 titles.
+In his lifetimes, Peat published over 50 titles.
 These include regional natural histories and New Zealand guides, especially concentrating on Southern New Zealand, histories of Antarctica, and studies of birds, especially those indigenous to New Zealand such as the kiwi and the New Zealand falcon.

-Other titles include: The World of Penguins, with Chris Gaskin (Hodder and Stoughton, 1991); The Falcon and the Lark: A New Zealand High Country Journal (McIndoe, 1992) and his best-selling biography, Hurricane Tim: The Story of Sir Tim Wallis (Longacre Press, 2005).
+Some of his other titles included: The World of Penguins, with Chris Gaskin (Hodder and Stoughton, 1991); The Falcon and the Lark: A New Zealand High Country Journal (McIndoe, 1992) and his best-selling biography, Hurricane Tim: The Story of Sir Tim Wallis (Longacre Press, 2005).
 His adaption of the same biography for children titled, Winging It: The Adventures of Tim Wallis (Longacre, 2006) was a finalist in the 2007 New Zealand Post Children’s Book Awards, and was listed as a 2007 Storylines Notable Non-Fiction Book.

-Peat says of his work: ‘Although they range from Tokelau to Antarctica, my books have a mostly Southern New Zealand focus, with natural history and geography being major themes.
+Peat said of his work: "Although they range from Tokelau to Antarctica, my books have a mostly Southern New Zealand focus, with natural history and geography being major themes.
 In the Lark titles, I have incorporated fictional elements to help readers tune into southern landscapes and seascapes.
-The award-winning Wild series (with scientist Brian Patrick), broke new ground in natural history writing, describing the nature of southern regions such as Fiordland and Central Otago in detail from the rocks up.’
+The award-winning Wild series (with scientist Brian Patrick), broke new ground in natural history writing, describing the nature of southern regions such as Fiordland and Central Otago in detail from the rocks up."

 MEDIA LINKS AND CLIPS